 Small-sized clients in the private sector will not have to decide the employment status of their workers.
 This will remain the responsibility of the worker’s intermediary.

 This is still a grey area and the larger groups are handling it differently.
 For example from January 2nd 2021, IVC have stated that you will no longer be able to work with them via a limited company or as a sole trader.
 The PDSA will be following suit as of the 6th April.
 Other groups have yet to confirm their exact positioning and we will continue to update this website as we get more information.

 However, tests that have been conducted by some companies have established that the majority of their locums fall outside of the IR35 regulations and the results have told them that they fail IR35. as such, a number of companies have already decided to implement a blanked ban on the use of Ltd Company Locums including Vets Now and we expect many will follow.

 From April 2021, if you still wish to locum through one of the companies who have implemented blanket bans you will need to be paid through an approved umbrella company whereby the umbrella company will be responsible for deducting PAYE and employer and employee NICs.

-If you wish to still locum through your Ltd Company, you will need to locum through a 'small company' which falls outside of the legislation.
-Call us to discuss questions you have.
+If you wish to still locum through your Ltd Company, you will need to locum through a ‘small company’ which falls outside of the legislation.
+Contact us to discuss questions you have.